Package insert / prescribing information

 - Instruct patients not to double the next dose if a dose is missed.
 The next dose should be taken at the usual time.

-What are propafenone hydrochloride extended-release capsules?
+What is propafenone HCl ER capsules?

 - in certain people who have a heart rhythm disorder called atrial fibrillation (AF)